ayivima/AI-SURFS/Tinkering_With_Tensors/Spontaneous_Matrix.rst

 [ Victor Mawusi Ayi ]

 Disclaimer!
-This is just me learning by playing around with tensors in python.
-This was spontaneous and may not be optimised.
-This is just for demonstration.
+This is a spontaneous play around with tensors in python, which may need some optimisation.
+This is just for demonstration, and a tip of a project underway.

 Just thought if we played around with code a bit, we would get to the place where we could quickly mobilise a small neural network when we do not have the resources to run powerful libraries...And we could do it from the scratch.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~